dxmv/google_clone/README.md

 ## Phase 4 – **Scale the crawl & index**

 1. **Crawler V2**
-   - [ ] Abstract the storage mechanism, so we can just plug in something else if we want
+   - [x] Abstract the storage mechanism, so we can just plug in something else if we want
+   - [ ] Clean up the code a bit
    - [ ] Extract meta description too
    - [ ] Store the metadata and html somewhere else
-   - [ ] Figure out what kind of search engine we want, and crawl those pages, like if we want a stocks serach engine or something more specific
-   - [ ] Make the delay better
-   - [ ] TTL old pages and re‑crawl on expiry
 2. **Indexer V2**
    - [ ] Make the indexer use that new storage method when indexing, if changed
-   - [ ] Write new segments; background merge
+   - [ ] Write new segments
+   - [ ] Background merge
 3. **Search service**
    - [ ] Seperate the search stuff into a seperate go service
    - [ ] Make search concurrent